Cucumber green mottle mosaic virus

 There are simple steps you can take to protect your farm:

-• Source seeds from reputable suppliers and request for a written statement stating that the seeds (both cultivars and rootstock) have been tested and found to be free from the virus using the enzyme-linked immunosorbent assay (ELISA) method.
+• Source seeds from reputable suppliers and request a written statement verifying that the seeds (both cultivars and rootstock) have been tested and found to be free from the virus using the enzyme-linked immunosorbent assay (ELISA) method.

-• Purchase healthy seedlings from reputable nurseries grown from ELISA tested seed.
+• Purchase healthy seedlings from reputable nurseries and check that they have been grown from ELISA-tested seed.

-• Keep records of where plants/seeds are sourced from and where they are planted on your property.
+• Keep records of where you sourced plants/seeds and where they are planted on your property.

-• Check new plants on arrival to make sure they are healthy and are pest and disease free.
+• Check new plants on arrival to make sure they are healthy, pest-free and disease-free.

 • Regularly check your farm and report any unusual or unfamiliar symptoms.